playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 ### Configuring AsyncClientConfig

 The following advanced settings can be configured on the underlying AsyncHttpClientConfig.

-Please refer to the [AsyncHttpClientConfig Documentation](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-alpha27/org/asynchttpclient/DefaultAsyncHttpClientConfig.Builder.html) for more information.
+Please refer to the [AsyncHttpClientConfig Documentation](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC7/org/asynchttpclient/DefaultAsyncHttpClientConfig.Builder.html) for more information.

-* `play.ws.ahc.allowPoolingConnection`
-* `play.ws.ahc.allowSslConnectionPool`
+> *NOTE*: `allowPoolingConnection` and `allowSslConnectionPool` are combined in AsyncHttpClient 2.0 into a single `keepAlive` variable.
+As such, `play.ws.ning.allowPoolingConnection` and `play.ws.ning.allowSslConnectionPool` are not valid and will throw an exception if configured.

-* `play.ws.ahc.ioThreadMultiplier`
+* `play.ws.ahc.keepAlive`
 * `play.ws.ahc.maxConnectionsPerHost`
 * `play.ws.ahc.maxConnectionsTotal`
 * `play.ws.ahc.maxConnectionLifeTime`
 * `play.ws.ahc.idleConnectionInPoolTimeout`
-* `play.ws.ahc.webSocketIdleTimeout`
 * `play.ws.ahc.maxNumberOfRedirects`
 * `play.ws.ahc.maxRequestRetry`
 * `play.ws.ahc.disableUrlEncoding`